- Is it possible for undergraduate students to apply for the Winter School?

 Kindly contact us in case you would require an invitation letter for the visa application.

 - Will accommodation and meals be covered?

-We will provide accommodation at TAPMI guest rooms from January 07, 2018 to January 14, 2018.
-You shall be provided with meals that include breakfast, lunch, tea and snacks at TAPMI.
-Some social dinners will be covered during the winter school.
+We will provide accommodation at TAPMI guest rooms from January 13, 2019 to January 20, 2019.
+Kindly do not ask for earlier accommodation at the campus, since we have limited housing facilities and multiple events around that time.
+You shall be provided with breakfast, lunch, tea and snacks at TAPMI during the winter school, and some social dinners will be covered during the winter school!
 Moreover, Manipal town, which is around 10 km from TAPMI campus, offers a variety of international food.
 You can engage auto rickshaws/taxis to travel to Manipal/Udupi from TAPMI campus.

 - Would travel costs be covered by the stipend?